mirilab-code/forelimbhierarchy/README.md

 # forelimbhierarchy
-Code and data for the paper "Hierarchy between forelimb premotor and primary motor cortices and its manifestation in their firing patterns"
+Code for the paper "Hierarchy between forelimb premotor and primary motor cortices and its manifestation in their firing patterns"
+Data can be found on the Miri Lab DANDI page.